HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 		24 : slot 1 sigil.
 0 if no sigil in slot1, 1 + sigil item id otherwise
 		5  : set2 offhand weapon.
 1 if slot is empty, 2 + weapon type id otherwise. omitted if set2 main hand is two handed 24 : slot 2 sigil.
 0 if no sigil in slot2, 1 + sigil item id otherwise
-	either
-		5 : 0 if code des not contain third (underwater) weapon set or
-		5  : underwater first weapon.
-2 + weapon type id
-		24 : slot 1 sigil 1.
-0 if no sigil in slot1, 1 + sigil item id otherwise
-		24 : slot 1 sigil 2.
-0 if no sigil in slot1, 1 + sigil item id otherwise
-		5  : underwater second weapon.
-1 if slot is empty, 2 + weapon type id otherwise
-		24 : slot 2 sigil 1.
-0 if no sigil in slot2, 1 + sigil item id otherwise. omit if second UW weapon slot is empty
-		24 : slot 2 sigil 2.
-0 if no sigil in slot1, 1 + sigil item id otherwise. omit if second UW weapon slot is empty

 repeat 5